 In April 2020, Pulmonx International Sàrl, a wholly-owned subsidiary of the Company, entered into a COVID-19 Credit Agreement with UBS Switzerland AG to receive up to 0.5 million Swiss Francs (\$0.5 million U.S. dollar equivalent) under Swiss Federal Government program to mitigate the economic impact of the spread of the coronavirus.
-In May 2020, Pulmonx International Sàrl received \$0.5 million Swiss Francs (\$0.5 million U.S. dollar equivalent) under the COVID-19 Credit Agreement.
-The COVID-19 Credit Agreement bears no interest and is being repaid in twelve equal installments, paid semi-annually, beginning in March of 2022.
-As of June 30, 2022, Pulmonx International Sàrl paid less than \$0.1 million to the lender.
+In May 2020, Pulmonx International Sàrl received 0.5 million Swiss Francs (\$0.5 million U.S. dollar equivalent) under the COVID-19 Credit Agreement.
+The COVID-19 Credit Agreement initially bore no interest through March 31, 2023.
+Beginning April 1, 2023, the COVID-19 Credit Agreement bears interest at a rate of 1.5% per year payable at the end of each calendar quarter.
+The loan principal is being repaid in twelve equal installments, paid semi-annually, which began in March of 2022.
+As of March 31, 2023, Pulmonx International Sàrl repaid \$0.1 million to the lender.